numbworks/NW.NGramTextClassification/docs/Documentation-NW.NGramTextClassification.md

 }
 ```

-`LabeledExample` objects can be created very easily by using the `LabeledExampleFactory` helper class, which basically automate the creation of the collection of `NGrams` for the `text` you provide:
+`LabeledExample` objects can be created very easily by using the provided `LabeledExampleFactory` helper class, which automates the creation of the collection of `NGrams` for the `text` you provide:

 ```csharp
 /*...*/